-- 1. If the sender of an undeliverable parcel has made a request not provided for by Article 13, section 2, of the Agreement, the Post Office of the country of destination need not comply with it but may return the parcel to the country of origin, after retention for the period prescribed by the regulations of the country of destination. - 2.
-The Post Office which returns a parcel to the sender shall indicate clearly and concisely on the parcel and on the relative Despatch Note the cause of non-delivery.
+- I. If the sender of an undeliverable parcel has made a request not provided for by Article 12, Section 2, of the Agreement, the Post Office of the country of destination need not comply with it but may return the parcel to the country of origin, after retention for the period prescribed by the regulations of the country of destination. - 2.
+The Post Office which returns a parcel to the sender shall indicate clearly and concisely thereon the cause of non-delivery.
 This information may be furnished in manuscript or by means of a stamped impression or a label.
 The original Despatch Note belonging to the returned parcel must be sent back to the country of origin with the parcel. - 3.
 A parcel to be returned to the sender shall be entered on the Parcel Bill with the word "Rebut" in the "Observations" column.
 It shall be dealt with and charged like a parcel redirected in consequence of the removal of the addressee.